Proznerka/Proznerka/README.md

 - 👋 Hi, I’m @proznerka
 - 👀 I’m interested in many artistic and technical things.
-- 🌱 I’m currently learning javaScript, HTML & HTML5, CSS, GIT etc. to be a Frontend dev in future.
+- 🌱 I’m currently learning javaScript, HTML+CSS, React to be a Frontend dev in future.
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me prozner.karina@gmail.com